energinet-digitalisering/energirobotter-ros-workspace/energirobotter_bringup/README.md

    ```
    export NGROK_AUTHTOKEN=$YOUR_AUTHTOKEN
    ```
-4. Run teleoperation with (set appropriate flags):
+4. Run teleoperation on robot with (set appropriate flags):
    ```
    cd energinet/
    shumble
    sw
    ros2 launch energirobotter_bringup teleoperation_vuer.launch.py camera_enabled:=true stereo_enabled:=false ngrok_enabled:=true ik_enabled:=true rviz:=false
    ```
-   > Only set `rviz:=true` if a display is connected to the robot computer.
+   > Only set `rviz:=true` if a display is connected to the computer.

+   > You can also run the `teleoperation_vuer.launch.py` from a PC and it will work if the robot and computer are on the same subnet.
+If not on robot set `camera_enabled:=false`.

 #### Enable Servo Serial Forwarding